Prestige Veteran Medical Consulting

 Is it possible to win an appeal without a medical Nexus letter?

-While possible, winning an appeal without a Nexus letter may be challenging, as it can often be the most convincing form of evidence linking a condition to service, especially for non-presumptive conditions.
+While possible, winning an appeal without a VA Nexus letter may be challenging, as it can often be the most convincing form of evidence linking a condition to service, especially for non-presumptive conditions.
 For strategy support on the specifics of your case, include what evidence may be helpful, follow up with a Veterans Service Officer, Accredited VA attorney, or an Accredited Claims Agent.

 How to submit a Nexus letter to the VA?